imabhnv/Pokemon/README.md

 - Provides separate lists for each Pokémon series

 ## Note
-- Here I scrap the data from youtube channel of Pokemon Asia..so either you can use request module to scrap the data or copy the whole HTML code in the separate file as I do..
+- Here I scrap the data from youtube channel of Pokemon Asia..so either you can use request module to scrap the data or copy the whole HTML code in the separate file as I do..here I am not providing the HTML file due to security concerns..

 ## Dependencies
 - Python 3.x